So you've given your employee a pay rise and want to "back date" it... no problem.

 - click on the Actions button within his record

 - select the Add Lump Sum Payment option

 - once the new earnings line is in the pay run click on the down arrow and select the Back Pay pay category

 - enter $5 into the pay rate field (ie. the difference between the old and the new rate)

 - enter 152 hours into the Units field

 - Select method A and enter 4 into the weekly pay periods field

 You can add a note either in the notes field of the Back Pay line or at the bottom of the record to explain the details of the back pay if necessary.

-Entering the number of pay periods aggregates the PAYG tax so that Abby will only pay the same amount of tax she would have paid had he been paid at the higher rate since 1 July.
+Entering the number of pay periods aggregates the PAYG tax so that Jordy will only pay the same amount of tax he would have paid, had he been paid at the higher rate since 1 July.